Neelima137/deploy-privatecluster-gke-terraform/README.md

 $ touch variables.tf
 ```
 Step3:
+Run
-Run terraform init
+terraform init

 terraform fmt

 terraform validate

 terraform plan

 terraform apply

 Step4: lets Connect your private cluster

 Download the IAP desktop using the following link : https://github.com/GoogleCloudPlatform/iap-desktop/wiki/Installation

-after instalation , sign in to your gcp account
-select the jump-host vm , Right-click on jump-host and connect it. you should be in.
+after instalation , sign in to your gcp account  and select the jump-host vm , Right-click on jump-host and connect it. you should be in.

 Step5: SSH into the Jump Host

 SSH into the VM test-1-jump-host using the internal IP 10.0.0.7:

 Step6:  Authenticate with Google Cloud
 ```
 gcloud auth login